raggleton/PythiaPlotter/README.md

 	- [ ] Do test to see if the necessary programs exist
 - [ ] Use pyparsing to ease parsing of file/event info?
 - [ ] Make into interactive diagram, so that if you mouse-over a particle, you can see what it decays into and where it's from easily (highlight, or make everything else transparent)
+- [ ] Improve parsing of input file eg if only full event, or other listings
 - [x] Any way to optimise the diagram?
 Sometimes lines go in weird paths *solved using `straightedges` option in dot*
 - [x] Option to auto-open resultant PDF (make default?)
 - [x] Command-line option for input txt filename (and output?)